 Market research will give you the upper hand, even if you’re already positive that you have a perfect product or service.
 Conducting market research is important, because it can help you understand your customers better, who your competitors are, and your business landscape.

 Research bakeries, cafes, and supermarkets in your area to see their baked goods offerings and prices, and which are most popular.
-Look at what’s trending in the bakery market and determine what’s missing in your area, because you’re looking for a market gap to fill.
+Look at what’s trending in the bakery market and determine what’s missing in your area because you’re looking for a market gap to fill.
 Maybe your town lacks a gluten-free or vegan bakery, or maybe it craves a good cronut and doesn’t even know it.
-An online bakery has becoming a very popular format.
+An online bakery is also becoming a very popular format.

-You should probably start with extensive product testing among family and friends: whip up batches of your favorite muffins, cupcakes, brownies, and sourdough for everybody to try.
-The items people like best will be your menu.
+You should probably start with extensive product testing among family and friends.
+Whip up batches of your favorite muffins, cupcakes, brownies, and sourdough for everybody to try.
+The items people like best will be on your menu.

 If you’re opening a bakery shop, you’ll also want to offer a variety of beverages, starting with coffee.

-With either a shop or a home-based bakery, it’s a good idea to be open to custom orders, for birthday cakes and cookies, for instance, or catering an office meeting with an assortment of baked goods.
+Either a shop or a home-based bakery should be open to custom orders, such as birthday cakes and cookies, or catering for an office meeting with an assortment of baked goods.

-Here are some typical prices of baked goods:
+Here are some average prices of baked goods:

-You should check your competitors’ prices and aim for something competitive, or even better.
-Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
+You should check your competitors’ prices and aim for something competitive or even better.
+Once you know your costs, you can use our profit margin calculator to determine your markup and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 Your target market will depend on what kind of bakery you’ve chosen.
 If you choose a gluten-free or vegan concept, your target market may be a younger demographic.
 You can find those people on sites like Instagram that also target younger people.